 I’ve heard of people using their jade roller when masking, I guess these pulsations are kind of mimicking the same thing, but better.

 One of the reasons I got the UFO instead of the mini, was the ability to use the cryotherapy.
 Meaning you can use the device to cool down any areas of inflammation and the possibility to shrink pores.
+If you want to try cryotherapy for real in a specialist sports recovery center, then why not schedule a session near you?
 The mini only offers the heating therapy.
 I’m a big advocate for washing your face in cool to cold water, but I’ve always wished to have like a cold-compress instead of ice, which can be too cold for the skin.
 Unfortunately, though, the cryo-option is only available through the app, so I haven’t been able to test it out yet.

 But the global app is said to come out soon.
 (Read “The App”)